jaakkopasanen/AutoEq/README.md

 and follow instructions in [Usage](#usage) section.

 ## About This Project
-AutoEQ is a project for equalizing headphone frequency responses automatically and it achieves this by parsing frequency response measurements and producing equalization settings which correct the headphone to a neutral sound.
+AutoEQ is a project for equalizing headphone frequency responses automatically, and it achieves this by parsing frequency response measurements and producing equalization settings which correct the headphone to a neutral sound.
-This project currently has over 2500 headphones covered in the [results](./results) folder.
+This project currently has over 4000 headphones covered in the [results](./results) folder.
 See [Usage](#usage) for instructions how to use the results with different equalizer softwares and